jkgit/blogzy/README.md

 > curl "http://localhost:3001/posts"
 ~~~

-and receive an empty response.
+and receive a 401 response.

 Now install the front-end by cd'ing into the ui folder of the blogzy repo and execute :

 ~~~
-> npm build
+> npm install
 > yarn start
 ~~~